JereKuusela/valheim-esp/permissions.md

 To use permissions for ESP:

 - Install Server Devcommands on the server.
+  - ESP is not needed on the server for this feature.
+- Install Server Devcommands on the client that wants to use ESP.
+  - Also install ESP on the client.
 - Configure rules in `permissions.yaml`.
-- ESP is not needed on the server for this feature.

 ESP checks three permission sections: